canonical/ubuntu-core-docs/docs/en/build-store/refresh-control.md

     Done.
 The key "my-key" (mfomTtPB1cE3IFs51NtdnFoPlQwJxFgxOMU_q0mPkH7M2gKB-4m28d99XrVjA53B) may be used to sign your assertions.
     ```

-## Publishing workflow, examples
+## Example gating workflows

-At this point, the developer can issue validations asserting which revision of the gated snap is allowed to be installed when the gating snap is installed on a device.
+At this point, the publisher can issue validations asserting which revision of the gated snap is allowed to be installed when the gating snap is installed on a device.
 For example, specify that if the roadmr-gating snap is installed, the roadmr-gated snap can only be installed or refreshed to revision 2.

 ```text
 $ snapcraft validate roadmr-gating roadmr-gated=2 --key-name my-key